JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Saves the contents of a string buffer in a temporary file.

 ```
-FUNCTION AfxSaveTempFile (BYVAL pwszBuffer AS WSTRING PTR, BYREF wszExtension AS WSTRING) AS CWSTR
+FUNCTION AfxSaveTempFile (BYVAL pwszBuffer AS WSTRING PTR, BYREF wszExtension AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |